DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 From the left came Rinne in order to 'restrain' her.

-"I'm worrying about Kai's arm.
+"I'm the one who is going to worry about Kai's arm.
 Kai, is it ok?"

 "Muu.
 There is anyway nothing to do, might as well not to mind a small talk."